 Performance shares and restricted share units are granted free of charge to eligible staff and generally vest after three years on the achievement of previously determined target vesting conditions.
-The cost of performance shares and restricted share units is measured by reference to the fair value of the DSM shares on the date on which the performance shares and restricted share units were granted and is recognized in profit or loss (Employee benefit costs) during the vesting period, together with a corresponding increase in equity.
+The cost of performance share units and restricted share units is measured by reference to the fair value of the DSM shares on the date on which the performance share units and restricted share units were granted and is recognized in profit or loss (Employee benefit costs) during the vesting period, together with a corresponding increase in equity.
 Vesting conditions other than market conditions are taken into account by adjusting the number of equity instruments, so that the amount recognized during the vesting period in employee benefit costs is based on the number of equity instruments that eventually vest.

 The costs of option plans are measured by reference to the fair value of the options on the date on which the options are granted.
 The fair value is determined using the Black-Scholes model, taking into account market conditions linked to the price of the DSM share.
 The costs of these options are recognized in profit or loss (Employee benefit costs) during the vesting period, together with a corresponding increase in Equity in the case of equity-settled options or Other non-current liabilities in the case of cash-settled options.
 No expense is recognized for options that do not ultimately vest, except for options where vesting is conditional upon a market condition.

 DSM is subject to legislation encouraging reductions in greenhouse gas emissions and has been awarded emission rights (principally CO2 emission rights) in a number of jurisdictions.
-Emission rights are reserved for meeting delivery obligations and are recognized at cost (usually zero).
+Emission rights are reserved for meeting delivery obligations and are recognized at cost.
 Revenue is recognized when surplus emission rights are sold to third parties.
 When actual emissions exceed the emission rights available to DSM, a liability is recognized for the expected additional costs.